rednafi/rednafi.com/content/javascript/bulk_request_google_search_index.md

 * Use an API client to make the requests.

-In my case, this site's [sitemap][sitemap.xml] lists out all the URLs as follows:
+In my case, this site's sitemap[^3] lists out all the URLs as follows:

 ```xml
 <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9"